 If you have not set a time to meet with your leadership team, set a time today.
 We suggest setting aside ninety minutes for each meeting and using this team meeting agenda to keep your meeting focused.
 In a focused ninety minutes, you can give each team member time to update the group on progress, identify and solve issues, set to-do items, and more.

-For more help boosting productivity in your practice, check out the leadership and tools tracks in Dental Profit Academy.
+For more help boosting productivity in your practice, check out the team of expert coaches, training, and resources we offer in our signature Delivering WOW Platinum Mastermind Program.

 You can also join my free Dental Marketing and Profits Facebook group, where thousands of dentists and I help each other build better practices.